An Objective Improvement Approach to Solving Discounted Payoff Games: Abstract

 \section{Abstract}

 While discounted payoff games and classic games that reduce to them, like parity and mean-payoff games, are symmetric, their solutions are not.
 We have taken a fresh view on the properties that optimal solutions need to have, and devised a novel way to converge to them, which is entirely symmetric.
 We achieve this by building a constraint system that uses every edge to define an inequation, and update the objective function by taking a single outgoing edge for each vertex into account.
-These edges loosely represent strategies of both players, where the objective function intuitively asks to make the inequation to these edges sharp, leading to an `error' or 0.
-For co-optimal strategies, and only for them, this can be achieved, and while we have not found them, we step-wise improve the error by improving the solution for a given objective function or by improving the objective function for a given solution.
+These edges loosely represent strategies of both players, where the objective function intuitively asks to make the inequation to these edges sharp.
+In fact, where they are not sharp, there is an `error' represented by the difference between the two sides of the inequation, which is 0 where the inequation is sharp.
+Hence, the objective is to minimise the sum of these errors.
+For co-optimal strategies, and only for them, it can be achieved that all selected inequations are sharp or, equivalently, that the sum of these errors is zero.
+While no co-optimal strategies have been found, we step-wise improve the error by improving the solution for a given objective function or by improving the objective function for a given solution.
 This also challenges the gospel that methods for solving payoff games are either based on strategy improvement or on value iteration.